bruvellu/cephalic-furrow/0-data/README.md

 # Live-imaging datasets

 Overview of the cephalic furrow live-imaging data acquired with the Zeiss Z.1 Lightsheet.
-The spreadsheet `datasets.ods` compiles the metadata and annotations for each dataset.
+The spreadsheet `datasets.ods` compiles metadata and annotations for each dataset.
+We discarded embryos with major cleavage or epithelial defects, and embryos in improper orientation.

 ## Types of data